 - (3) Utilization of other services and sources of funding as contained in Section 4659. - (4) Consideration of the family's responsibility for providing similar services and supports for a minor child without disabilities in identifying the consumer's service and support needs as provided in the least restrictive and most appropriate setting.
-In this determination, regional centers shall take into account the consumer's need for extraordinary care, services, supports and supervision, and the need for timely access to this care. - (b) At the time of development, scheduled review, or modification of a consumer's individual program plan developed pursuant to Sections 4646 and 4646.5, or of an individualized family service plan pursuant to Section 95020 of the Government Code, the consumer, or, where appropriate, the parents, legal guardian, or conservator, shall provide copies of their health benefit cards under which the consumer is eligible to receive health benefits, including, but not limited to, private health insurance, a health care service plan, Medi-Cal, Medicare, and TRICARE.
-If the individual, or, where appropriate, the parents, legal guardians, or conservators, have no such benefits, the regional center shall not use that fact to negatively impact the services that the individual may or may not receive from the regional center. - (c) Final decisions regarding the consumer's individual program plan shall be made pursuant to Section 4646. - (d) Final decisions regarding the individualized family service plan shall be made pursuant to Section 95020 of the Government Code.
+In this determination, regional centers shall take into account the consumer's need for extraordinary care, services, supports and supervision, and the need for timely access to this care. - (5) Commencing October 1, 2022, consideration of information obtained from the consumer and, if appropriate, the parents, legal guardian, conservator, or authorized representative about the consumer's need for the services, barriers to service access, and other information. - (b) At the time of development, scheduled review, or modification of a consumer's individual program plan developed pursuant to Sections 4646 and 4646.5, or of an individualized family service plan pursuant to Section 95020 of the Government Code, the consumer, or, if appropriate, the parents, legal guardian, or conservator, shall provide copies of their health benefit cards under which the consumer is eligible to receive health benefits, including, but not limited to, private health insurance, a health care service plan, Medi-Cal, Medicare, and TRICARE.
+If the individual, or, if appropriate, the parents, legal guardians, or conservators, do not have health benefits, the regional center shall not use that fact to negatively impact the services that the individual may or may not receive from the regional center. - (c) Final decisions regarding the consumer's individual program plan shall be made pursuant to Section 4646. - (d) Final decisions regarding the individualized family service plan shall be made pursuant to Section 95020 of the Government Code.

 (Amended by Stats.
-2017, Ch.
-18, Sec.
-11. (AB 107) Effective June 27, 2017.)
+2022, Ch.
+49, Sec.
+20. (SB 188) Effective June 30, 2022.)